TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lab.md

 # Lab 2.04 - Game Show

-1. Follow the flow of execution in the following programs and predict what will be the output for each one:
+1. Follow the flow of execution in the following programs and predict what will happen for each one:

 ```python
     a = 100